TaskarCenterAtUW/TDEI-template-datasvc-ts/README.md

 - user: POSTGRES_USER in .env file
 - password: POSTGRES_PASSWROD in .env file

-### Import gtfs-flex database structure
+### Import gtfs-pathways database structure
-- In the sql query tool of the gtfs-flex database, execute the query available in `src/scripts/init.sql`
+- In the sql query tool of the gtfs-pathways database, execute the query available in `src/scripts/init.sql`

 The database is ready to be connected to the service